Why do so many international students choose Seattle Colleges?

 Three unique campus locations

 - North Seattle College: North Seattle College offers a unique mix of both city life and natural beauty.
-Student artwork, a community garden, and environmentally-protected wetlands surround classroom buildings.
+Student artwork, a community garden, and environmentally protected wetlands surround classroom buildings.
 Community involvement helps many students develop a close connection to and affinity for Seattle as both a city and a home.
-Engaging in political movements and discussions or volunteering at local non-profit organizations are just some of the ways students get involved.
-A major public transit center is within walking distance and offers frequent, reliable bus service to anywhere in the region.
+Engaging in social movements and discussions or volunteering at local non-profit organizations are just some of the ways students get involved.
+A major public transit center is within walking distance and offers frequent, reliable bus service to anywhere in the region, as well as light rail (subway) service to the University of Washington in six minutes, downtown in 12 minutes, and Seattle-Tacoma International Airport in 45 minutes.

 - Seattle Central College: Located in the lively and vibrant Capitol Hill neighborhood, Seattle Central College is in the heart of the city, surrounded by coffee houses, shops, restaurants, museums, libraries, city parks, and more.
 The subway connects Seattle Central to downtown in two minutes, the University of Washington in three minutes, and Seattle-Tacoma International Airport in 30 minutes.
 Students who choose Seattle Central are often looking for the sights and sounds typical of a fast-paced, diverse city environment.
 They enjoy the trendy, anything-goes atmosphere of Capitol Hill and appreciate an environment where campus and city meld into one.

 - South Seattle College: Though located within the city of Seattle, South Seattle College offers a relaxed environment, away from the hustle and bustle of city life.
 The campus covers a large piece of land and features panoramic views of the Seattle skyline, expansive lawns, manicured gardens, and access to several local nature trails.
 Situated near the open waters of Puget Sound, South students have access to a variety of recreational activities.
 They enjoy views from nearby Lincoln Park, riding bikes to Alki Beach, or catching the water taxi downtown for a stop by Pike Place Market.
-Faculty, staff, and students alike take pride in the strong sense of community at South, a perfect destination for students looking to experience a traditional college campus.
+Faculty, staff, and students alike take pride in the strong sense of community at South, a perfect destination for students seeking the look of a more traditional college campus.

 WIDE VARIETY OF ACADEMIC PROGRAMS